ahcano/Project_2_machine_learning/README.md

     * GDP growth is represented as a decimal percentage rate, labeled **GDP_growth** in the dataframe.
     * If positive, the number indicates growth compared to the previous month.
     * A negative rate means there was a decrease relative to the prior month.
+    * data is labelled as **GDP_growth** on the dataframe.
     * Data source:  Andrew

 * **Canadian - US Dollar Exchange Rate**
-  * Currencies are traded in Foreign Exchange (FOREX) global markets.
+  * Currencies are traded through BUY/SELL transactions in Foreign Exchange (FOREX) markets globally.
   * Labelled **CND_USD_exchange** in the dataframe.
   * Data source: https://www.ofx.com/en-ca/forex-news/historical-exchange-rates/monthly-average-rates/